Bulgaria - Information and Communications Technologies Bulgaria-ICT

 At the end of 2016, the Bulgarian e-Government Agency was established with a main goal to combine all government efforts in implementing the proper IT infrastructure for digital public services.
 By 2022, Bulgaria’s public administration is expected to be fully digitally transformed, according to the State e-Government Agency.

 Some key forthcoming projects of the State e-Government Agency are the following:

-BPOs/Outsourcing: International ICT companies find Bulgaria attractive because of the 0% export tax, low operating costs and a skilled local workforce.
-More and more foreign companies are opening global call and service centers in Bulgaria as they move their operations out of India to Bulgaria, for example.
+Business Process Outsourcing: International ICT companies find Bulgaria attractive because of the 0 percent export tax, low operating costs and skilled local workforce.
+More and more foreign companies are opening global calls and service centers in Bulgaria as they move their operations out of India to Bulgaria, for example.

 The four main pillars of Bulgaria’s large outsourcing sector are: